 Well, beetroots are amazing vegetables with plenty of helpful nutrients and fiber.
 Beetroot is indeed very good for individuals with diabetes as it has a low glycemic load, despite a higher glycemic index of 64.

-Beets are vegetables that are among the recommended list of foods for diabetic patients.
+Beets are vegetables that are on the recommended list of foods for diabetic patients.
 They are enriched with several vital nutrients that keep the body nourished and away from developing higher blood sugar levels in the body.

-You can include this wonder veggie in your diabetic diets from today.
+You can include this wonder veggie in your diabetic diet from today.
 It is safe as well as a recommended one.
 You do not have to worry about your blood sugar levels spiking up out of control with beets.